borisshou/frogger/readme.md

 ## Introduction

-In this Frogger game, user is a frog who aims to go from one side of a pond to another by landing on floating logs.
+In this Frogger game, the player is a frog who aims to go from one side of a pond to another by landing on floating logs.
 The logs float on the pond in different directions.
-User avoids jumping into the pond or onto broken logs.
-Rubies will give additional lives so that the frog may die multiple times before losing the game.
+The player avoids jumping into the pond or onto broken logs.
+Rubies will give additional lives so that the frog may die multiple times before the game is lost.

 ## Instructions